 It seems like it’s been forever since I’ve written a blog.
 I used to write them in my sleep.
 But now, almost 10 years after Savy’s launch, our content team manages most of the new content creation.
-This week we received a question from a client about lead generation software vs Google and it kickstarted a conversation around privacy on the web and what inbound marketing is today.
+This week we received a question from a client about lead generation software vs Google.
+It kickstarted a conversation around privacy on the web and what inbound marketing is today.
 With new inbound marketing and lead conversion software popping up, I looked into a few providers for our client and the pros and cons of using such a software as a service, SaaS.

 First off, what is lead generation?

 With the growth of the web, the world has changed from one of information scarcity to one of abundance.
 This abundance has created the self-educated buyer.
-This buyer browses the web when and where they want to, uses devices how they want to and most times, wants to browse privately and outside the radar of visibility.
+This buyer browses the web when and where they want to.
+They use devices how they want to and most times, wants to browse privately and outside the radar of visibility.
 We see messaging on platforms from Facebook to the media and sometimes we want to search what we’re searching, and when we find something we’re interested in, we’ll let you know, right?
 Right.
 Today’s web has transformed the customer process.
-As users and consumers, we’re getting better at ignoring messages we don’t want and through through search, social media and online channels, finding what we do want.
+As users and consumers, we’re getting better at ignoring messages we don’t want, and through through search, social media and online channels, finding what we do want.

 What is inbound marketing?

 Simply put, inbound marketing, vs outbound marketing, is helping potential customers find you, often in the early stages of interest, and ultimately converting that interest into brand preference, leads and revenue.
 As a business, relevant and engaging content is the foundation of your inbound marketing efforts.
 From your email campaigns to your social media efforts, content is the starting point.
 Through it, you can engage, gain trust and drive action.